NicoloCavalli95horses/KMS-web-testing/content/01 Notes/GUI ripper.md

 ---
 ## Definition

+> [!SUMMARY] What's a GUI ripper?
+> A website ripper, or site ripper, is a piece of software that copies an entire website or parts of a website so you can download it to read and analyze it offline.
+You can copy and extract data, images, files, and links and download that data to your computer.

 A GUI ripper is an automated tool used in the context of software testing, especially for [[GUI (graphical user interface)]] Its purpose is to =="extract" the structure and behavior of an application's GUI.==

 **Why is it called a "ripper"?**